AmandaMWilliams/AWS_Notes/src/main/java/Notes.md

 * All in one view that's easy to make sense of
 * We still have full control over the configuration
 * Free but you pay for the underlying instances

+* Managed service : Users only have to manage the application code

+* Supports multiple platforms (Go, JavaSE, Java, etc.)
+* Health agent pushes metrics to CloudWatch, checks for app health, publishes health events